-(10) System for reports to Audit & Supervisory Board Members made by Directors, accounting advisors and employees

-Directors receive an explanation of auditing policies and plans and the current status and results of the implementation of audits from the Audit & Supervisory Board as necessary, and shall determine the issues that should be reported to the Audit & Supervisory Board by consulting with the Audit & Supervisory Board, and shall duly make such report.
+- (10) System for reports to Audit & Supervisory Board Members made by Directors and employees Directors receive an explanation of auditing policies and plans and the current status and results of the implementation of audits from the Audit & Supervisory Board as necessary, and shall determine the issues that should be reported to the Audit & Supervisory Board by consulting with the Audit & Supervisory Board, and shall duly make such report.
 Directors and employees shall promptly report to Audit & Supervisory Board Members issues that could cause significant entity-wide influence, the progress of internal audits and important matters with regard to compliance, in addition to statutory matters.
 For reports concerning the Bank's subsidiaries, a department within the Bank shall be assigned to take responsibility for receiving reports on a subsidiary's business management, compliance, risk management and other internal management issues from the subsidiary's Directors and employees.
-Such departments in charge of the respective subsidiaries shall report, if necessary, such information to Audit & Supervisory Board Members.
-By auditing these departments, Audit & Supervisory Board Members shall check the content of reports from the Bank's subsidiaries to the departments in charge of the respective subsidiaries.

-(11) System for ensuring that persons who report to Audit & Supervisory Board Members are not treated disadvantageously due to such reporting
+Such departments in charge of the respective subsidiaries shall report, if necessary, such information to Audit & Supervisory Board Members. - (11) System for ensuring that persons who report to Audit & Supervisory Board Members are not treated disadvantageously due to such reporting

-It shall be confirmed that the Bank's internal regulations are in place to prohibit any disadvantageous treatment of persons who make reports to Audit & Supervisory Board Members, that the Bank has systems for monitoring the appropriate operation of these regulations and that such systems are operated appropriately.
+The Bank's internal regulations shall be in place to prohibit any disadvantageous treatment of persons who make reports to Audit & Supervisory Board Members and such regulations shall be operated appropriately.